yongchunli-13/Approximation-Algorithms-for-MESP/README.md

 # Approximation-Algorithms-for-MESP

-There are three approximation algorithms for solving maximum entropy sampling problem (MESP): greedy, local search and randomized sampling, which correspond to files greedy.py, local_search.py and randomized.py, respectively.
+This project contains the implementations of three approximation algorithms for solving maximum entropy sampling problem (MESP): greedy, local search and randomized sampling, which correspond to files greedy.py, local_search.py and randomized.py, respectively.
 Further, in the user.py file, we input the covariance matrix, carry out data preprocessing and define functions.
 In the frank_wolfe.py file, we implement the Frank-Wolfe algorithm to solve an upper bound for MESP.
-In particular, runing the local search algorithm needs to import greedy.py; runing the Frank-Wolfe algorithm needs to import local_search.py; runing the randomized sampling algorithm needs to import frank_wolfe.py.
-Data124.dms provides a matrix of size 124 * 124.
+The test data is in Data124.dms giving a matrix of size 124 * 124.

+For our paper "Approximation Algorithms for the Maximum Entropy Sampling Problem", and detailed implementation of the algorithms, see: